VernierST/scratch-vernier-go-extensions/README.md

-# ScratchX-GoTemp
+# scratch-vernier-go-extensions
-ScratchX extension for communicating with Vernier Go!
-Temp sensors
+ScratchX extensions for communicating with Vernier Go!
+Temp and Go!
+Motion devices.